HomeESA by StateESA Letter Rhode Island

 Rhode Island ESA Scams: What’s Real vs. Fake

 Rhode Island has no official ESA registry.
-There is no government-backed ESA registration anywhere in the United States.
+There’s no government-backed ESA registration anywhere in the United States.
 Any service claiming to “register your ESA,” add your pet to a “national list,” or sell “official certification” is selling something with no legal value.

 What you actually need